-Install the connecting clamping plate, upper arch, and steel cable roller.
-Use a wrench to hold the nut while tightening the bolt.
+Install the connecting clamping plate, uper arch and steel cabler offer, using wrench to hold thenut, tighten the bolt.

-PLEASE NOTE Install the emergency switch to the upper arch as shown in the above.
+PLEASE NOTE Install the emergency switch to the uper arch As shown in the above

 LIFTING SYSTEM

 Assemble the Lifting system to the posts using the hardware listed below.